johnramsden/docs/pages/linux/archlinux/libvirt.md

 ### Storage

 Select virtIO Network and storage for best performance.
 Select ZVOL raw device.
-Mine was ```vault/zvols/john/libvirt/<new VM>```
+Mine was ```/dev/vault/zvols/john/libvirt/<new VM>```.

+#### ZVOL Persistance

+If using a user session the block device might need to be changed to be owned by the user running the VM.

+Temporarily the device can be chown'd, but the owner will not live through reboot.
+For persistence [add a udev rule](ramsdenj.com/2016/07/21/making-a-zvol-backed-virtualbox-vm-on-linux.html) by creating a new file ```99-local-zvol.rules``` in ```/etc/udev/rules.d/``` that contains the following (replacing the ZVOL path and user):

+{% highlight shell %}
+# /etc/udev/rules.d/99-local-zvol.rules
+# Give persistant ownership of ZVOL to user
+KERNEL=="zd*" SUBSYSTEM=="block" ACTION=="add|change" PROGRAM="/lib/udev/zvol_id /dev/%k"
+RESULT=="vault/zvols/john/libvirt/win" OWNER="john" GROUP="john" MODE="0750"
+{% endhighlight shell %}

+Refresh the rules with ```udevadm control --reload```

-#### Network
+#### VirtIO

-To use another interface, don't configure anything on the host and select macvtap passthrough, and select the interface..

 Install drivers:

-I [downloaded](https://fedoraproject.org/wiki/Windows_Virtio_Drivers#Direct_download) and attached the drivers pre-install.
+I [downloaded](https://fedoraproject.org/wiki/Windows_Virtio_Drivers#Direct_download) ISO and attached the drivers pre-install.

+At the "Where do you want to install Windows?" screen, select the option Load Drivers, uncheck the box for "Hide drivers that aren't compatible with this computer's hardware".

+Browse to the wanted driver(s) at:

 SCSI: "viostor\w10\amd64"
 Networking: "NetKVM\w10\amd64"

+### Network

+To use another interface, don't configure anything on the host and select macvtap passthrough, and select the interface.

 Install then reboot.